SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Deploying_Cassandra/Installing_Cassandra.md

      If the node does note state UN (Up & Normal) in the *nodetool status* command, evaluate the logging.
 The logging is located at */var/log/cassandra/system.log*.

 1. Configure a superuser account that will be used by DataMiner to connect to the database.
-See [Cassandra authentication](xref:Cassandra_authentication)
+See [Cassandra authentication](xref:Cassandra_authentication).

 1. Configure the Cassandra cluster database in System Center.
 See [Configuring the database settings in Cube](xref:Configuring_the_database_settings_in_Cube).